Memories in Every Scoop

-Impact Whey Protein - 1kg - Keventers Coffee
+Impact Whey Protein - 500g - Keventers Butterscotch

 As if that wasn’t enough to get you ready and raring to go, we have taken the chill factor to a whole new level with this incredible mocha frappe recipe.
 All you need is a handful of ingredients, a good blender, and, of course, a generous topping of squirty cream.
 Delish.